mweiberg-fsu/coaps-python/README.md

 ### Integrated Development Environment (IDE)
 We need to install an IDE to allow us to build out our scripts, projects, and eventually plots!
 Below are three industry standard tools that can allow us to do this.
-- **Visual Studio Code** - Versatile Integrated Development Environment (IDE) with debugging and extension support.
+- **Visual Studio Code** - Versatile IDE with debugging and extension support.
 - **Pycharm** - Advanced IDE with code completion, debugging, testing, and project management features.
 - **Jupyter Notebook** - Interactive IDE for writing and running code with visuals and notes.